gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Steps:
 1. Run with a Linear Traffic Generator.
-2. Run with a Random Traffic Generator.
-3. Run with a Hybrid Traffic Generator.
+2. Run with a Hybrid Traffic Generator.

 ---